seed-rs/seed-homepage/markdown/about.md

 ## There are already several Rust/WASM frameworks; why add another?

- I'm distinguising Seed through clear examples and documentation, and using `wasm-bindgen`/`web-sys` internally.
+ I'm distinguishing Seed through clear examples and documentation, and using `wasm-bindgen`/`web-sys` internally.
 I started this project after being unable to get existing frameworks working due to lack of documented examples, and inconsistency between documentation and published versions.
 My intent is for anyone who's proficient in a frontend